Bogdan Filov: Prime minister

-Antisemitic law and pro-Nazi policy
+Antisemitic law and pro-German policy

 In November, 1940, the government of Bogdan Filov proposed the Law for Protection of the Nation; Parliament voted its approval on December 24, 1940.
 According to the Holocaust Encyclopaedia this law was equivalent to the Nuremberg Laws of the Third Reich and deprived the Jews of civil rights.

 Filov established the Commissariat for Jewish Affairs as executive body concerned with Jews in Bulgaria.
 In accordance with a governmental decision made in March 1943, Jews from the "newly annexed territories", who were not Bulgarian subjects, were deported by Bulgarian authorities to German extermination camps: in total, 11,343 Jews from then occupied northern Greece and Vardar Banovina were deported to German custody and later to the Treblinka killing centers; almost none survived.
 However, yielding to pressure from the Bulgarian Orthodox Church and from the deputy speaker of Parliament, Dimitar Peshev, the Nazi-allied government did not deport the 50,000 Jews who were Bulgarian subjects from the "old lands" (antebellum Bulgaria), thus saving them.